GabeStah/Airbrake.io/Pitches/Languages/JavaScript/Celebrate the Fourth of July with JavaScript Fireworks!/text.md

 }
 ```

-Most of this function is used to set the assortment of properties that our `Firework` will use elsewhere.
-Of particular note is the start and end point parameter coordinates that tell the `Firework` the path it should travel on.
+Most of this function is used to set the assortment of properties that the `Firework` will use elsewhere.
+Of particular note is the start and end point parameter coordinates, which tell the `Firework` the path it should travel on.
 We use these points to calculate the distance it will travel, the angle of trajectory, and so forth.

 Next is the `Firework.prototype.update()` method: